Post

 Future Research Opportunities

 The techniques we developed (XML structuring, annotation systems, coverage feedback, domain knowledge integration) enabled real vulnerability discoveries during AIxCC.
-But this is just the beginning, and many open questions remain:
+Many open questions remain:

 From interacting with LLMs extensively during the competition, I learned that they can be treated much like working with people.
 The skills that matter when managing a team or delegating subtasks (clear communication, structured guidance, knowing what context to provide) turn out to be exactly what matters when working with LLMs.
 Delegating a task to an LLM can get you to a certain point, but you will hit a ceiling.
 If you are an expert in a domain, context engineering is how you bring the LLM’s capability up to your boundary.

-For me, the competition results cannot just end here.
-The purpose of AIxCC itself is to protect critical infrastructure by strengthening open source software security.
+The result is a starting point, not a finish line.
+The purpose of AIxCC is to protect critical infrastructure by strengthening open source software security.
 Since most code today relies on open source, the security of open source directly affects the safety of our social infrastructure.
 Just as Google’s OSS-Fuzz project continuously finds vulnerabilities in open source, I believe CRS systems should be widely deployed in real environments.

-This is a problem that security researchers must address.
-As the winning team with the strongest academic presence, we feel a responsibility to continue this work.
 Led by Professor Taesoo Kim at Georgia Tech, we are exploring ways to integrate CRS with Google’s OSS-Fuzz infrastructure so that security researchers can continuously benefit from it.
-We are also preparing standard benchmarks for vulnerability verification and patching, which we plan to release soon.
-Stay tuned!
+We are also preparing standard benchmarks for vulnerability verification and patching.

 Acknowledgments

-Winning alongside the talented colleagues of Team Atlanta has been an incredible fortune.
-What makes this especially meaningful is that many of us were former CTF teammates who have now reunited from our respective positions to pursue a bigger goal together.
+I was fortunate to work alongside the talented colleagues of Team Atlanta.
+What makes this especially meaningful is that many of us were former CTF teammates who reunited from our respective positions to pursue a bigger goal together.

-One interesting observation: teammates who were initially quite skeptical of AI have now become positive about its potential, with some even thinking they might lose their jobs in a few years.
-This shift in perspective throughout the competition was fascinating to witness.
+One interesting observation: teammates who were initially skeptical of AI became much more positive about its potential over the course of the competition.
+This shift in perspective was fascinating to witness.

 This achievement would not have been possible without the collaboration of all Team Atlanta members and the support from Georgia Tech.